CAUDUSTY/latex-docs/README.md

 # latex-docs
-figure size control tex file
-This is a latex file to resize figure files to be used in manuscripts/books etc.
+figure size control tex file named `Figure-Resize.tex' This is a latex file to resize figure files to be used in scientific manuscripts/books etc.